-In addition, sensitive CA operations like operations of the cryptographic units and certificate manager requires the m-out-of-n control to handle the operations of these sensitive functions.
-Also split control is implemented to ensure segregations between physical and logical access to systems.
+In addition, sensitive CA operations like operations of the cryptographic units and certificate manager require the m-out-of-n control to handle the operations of these sensitive functions.
+Also, split control is implemented to ensure segregation between physical and logical access to systems.
 Personnel having secret shares do not have physical access and vice-versa.
-All roles are assigned to multiple persons in order to support continuity of operations.
+All roles are assigned to multiple persons to support the continuity of operations.